 Below: Spaces and the concept of left to right is not in place, however, this student is well on the way to becoming a capable beginning writer.
 There are some wonderful attempts at spelling unknown words i.e. party and weekend.
 Fullstops and capital letters still need to transfer to this child’s writing from explicit teaching sessions.
 Using Interactive Writing sessions is a great time to focus on these progression points.

-Below: This student is now using simple punctuation marks, mostly correctly.
-More than one sentence is written, however, left to right recording is not established when writing a longer text.
+Below: This student is now using simple punctuation marks.
+More than one sentence is written, however, left to right recording is not established when composing a longer text.
 This writing piece includes lots of information and can be read back at the time of writing.
 Written literacy skills are developing well.
 I have found that writing control lessens when children start composing extended recounts.
 The task of writing down their thoughts overtakes their attention to detail.
-Full stops are evident, and this student is totally engaged in the writing process.
+Full stops are evident and this student is totally engaged in the writing process.

 Below: The student’s writing has refined again.
 Left to right recording is evident.
 Spaces are developing, although this is hampered by large letter formations.
 Capital letters and full stops are being used correctly.
 Vowel sounds are being used correctly, ‘sh’ is established, some capitals letters are inserted incorrectly and the magic ‘e’ is known.
 This student’s writing displays the transfer of explicit teaching into text.
 The student now displays control when composing a longer text.